How to start a stump grinding business: Your first moves

 Set your quality standards

 Your reputation depends on consistent work.
-You might want to create a quality checklist for every job.
+Create a quality checklist for every job.
 This should include grinding stumps 4 to 6 inches below grade and raking all wood chips into a neat pile.
 Taking before-and-after photos is a great way to document your work.

-A common mistake is to neglect site protection.
+Site protection is where operators cut corners and pay for it later.
 Always use plywood shields to guard windows and siding from flying debris.
-This simple step prevents costly damage claims and shows clients you are a professional who respects their property.
+This simple step prevents costly damage claims and shows clients you respect their property.

 Know when to expand